Adolfo Suarez Madrid-Barajas · MAD · the Rogers wave roof · June 2026

 A month-long 24/7 rotation pays for 3 AM plays nobody sees.
 Hourly booking concentrates the same budget into Madrid-Barajas’s proven peak windows, and typically saves 30%+ versus a flat four-week flight.

-Morning commuters read in 2 seconds; evening crowds dwell for minutes.
+Security-line passengers read in seconds; gate-side travelers dwell for minutes.
 Run different creative by hour on the same screens, even trigger swaps on weather or live data.

 Every play is logged.
 Blindspot campaigns report verified plays and attribution, measured against control groups, not estimated reach.